Apollon77/ioBroker.googleauth/README.md

 It enables a "Sign in with Google" Button on the login page of the ioBroker web server.
 Which enables you to login with your Google account.

-Of course the extension is only usefull if you have activated the authentication at your ioBroker web server.
+Of course the extension is only useful, if you have activated the authentication at your ioBroker web server.

 ## Configuration

 ### Google API

-First of all you need to create an application in the [Google Developers Console](https://console.developers.google.com/).
+First of all, you need to create an application in the [Google Developers Console](https://console.developers.google.com/).
 This way you get a *client id* and a *client secret*, which you need to make the Google Sign In work.
 You can find a [Guide](https://developers.google.com/identity/protocols/oauth2/web-server) at Google Developers Page.
 But, here you get a shortened guidance:

 1. Open [Google Developers Console](https://console.developers.google.com/) (if needed, login with your Google Account)
 2. Select your prefered project or create a new one
 3. Go to the Credentials page